jonathanmorgan/context_text/README.md

             GRANT ALL PRIVILEGES ON DATABASE test_sourcenet TO django_user;

 - update the DATABASES dictionary in settings.py of the application that contains sourcenet to point to your test database (in easy example above, could just change the 'NAME' attribute in the 'default' entry to "`test_sourcenet`" rather than "`sourcenet`".
-- cd into your django application's home directory, activate your virtualenv if you created one, then run migrate to create all the tables in the database.
+- cd into your django application's home directory, activate your virtualenv if you created one, then run "`python manage.py migrate`" to create all the tables in the database.

         cd <django_app_directory>
         workon sourcenet
         python manage.py migrate

+- use the command "`python manage.py createsuperuser`" to make an admin user, for logging into the django admins.

+        python manage.py createsuperuser

 - load the unit test fixtures into the database: